JuliaBaucher/AskMePrototype/README.md

 The Lambda function is the orchestration layer of the application.
 It:

 - validates scope
-- retrieves session memory
+- retrieves session memory (last 3–5 turns)
-- retrieves the right SOP from the vector database
+- retrieves the correct SOP deterministically from S3 using model_type
+- retrieves relevant FAQ chunks using embedding similarity
 - retrieves ML signals from DynamoDB
 - builds the LLM prompt
 - calls Amazon Bedrock Converse
 - stores the session turn
 - emits logs and metrics

-### OpenSearch Serverless
+### S3 Knowledge Base

-Used as the vector database for SOP retrieval.
+Used as the only knowledge store.

 It:

-- stores SOP embeddings
+- stores SOP documents (one per model) as JSON with embeddings
-- returns the relevant SOP content for the selected model
+- stores FAQ chunks as JSON with embeddings
+- enables deterministic retrieval for SOP
+- enables semantic retrieval for FAQ using cosine similarity

 ### DynamoDB